hgryoo/cubrid-manual/en/install.rst

     For example, if the value of **APPL_SERVER_PORT** is 35000 and the maximum number of CASes by **MAX_NUM_APPL_SERVER** is 50, then listening ports on CASes are 35000, 35001, ..., 35049.
     For more details, see :ref:`parameter-by-broker`.

     The **CCI_DEFAULT_AUTOCOMMIT** broker parameter is supported since 2008 R4.0.
-The default value in the version is **OFF** and it is later changed to **ON**.
-Therefore, users who have upgraded from 2008 R4.0 to 2008 R4.1 or later versions should change this value to **OFF** or configure the auto-commit mode to **OFF**.
+The default value in the version is **OFF** and it is later changed to **ON** .
+Therefore, users who have upgraded from 2008 R4.0 to 2008 R4.1 or later versions should change this value to **OFF** or configure the auto-commit mode to **OFF** .

 **Installing CUBRID Interfaces**

-You can download interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js from http://www.cubrid.org/downloads.

-..
-FIXME: You can see the latest information on interface modules such as JDBC, PHP, ODBC, and OLE DB and install them by downloading files from `<http://www.cubrid.org/wiki_apis>`_.
+You can see the latest information on interface modules such as JDBC, PHP, ODBC, and OLE DB and install them by downloading files from `http://www.cubrid.org/wiki_apis`.

 A simple description on each driver can be found on :doc:`/api/index`.

 **Installing CUBRID Tools**

-You can download various tools including CUBRID Manager and CUBRID Migration Toolkit from http://www.cubrid.org/downloads.

-..
-FIXME: You can see the latest information on tools such as CUBRID Manager and install them by downloading files from `<http://www.cubrid.org/wiki_tools>`_.
+You can see the latest information on tools such as CUBRID Manager and CUBRID Query Browser and install them by downloading files from `http://www.cubrid.org/wiki_tools`.

+CUBRID Web Manager is installed when CUBRID is installed.
+For more details, see `CUBRID Web Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager-manual>`_ .

 Installing with a Compressed Package
 ------------------------------------